 This means we cannot only just copy; we must see and feel what’s before us and translate that using colour, hue, composition and gesture.
 Both Turner and Friedrich have managed to demonstrate the power of nature by using completely different techniques.
 One is chaotic, whilst the other is calm.
 One uses warm colours, whilst the other uses cold; yet they both depict cold temperatures and chilling scenes.

 ArtistAnd sometimes dabbles in this same subject.
 The force of nature and the emotional connection we as humans can have with it.
 In 2019, I was briefed to paint ‘a moment’.
 Something that felt significant and relatable but completely personal.
-Sharing ‘a moment’ can sometimes leave people to feel vulnerable, as if their painting is a cry of help or a therapeutic realise activity and don’t get me wrong, it is and should be used exactly for these reasons too.
-If you haven’t noticed already, we actually provide classes that bring mindful drawing sessions to the work place.
+Sharing ‘a moment’ can sometimes leave people feeling vulnerable, as if their painting is a cry of help or a therapeutic activity and don’t get me wrong, it is and should be used exactly for these reasons too.
+If you haven’t noticed already, we actually provide classes that bring mindful drawing sessions to the workplace.
 Expression doesn’t always have to be negative and can often be a positive experience and so that’s what I was after.

 This #painting is titled ‘Something from Nothing.’
 It is exactly what it says on the tin.
 The moment was taken from a lake in Japan when travelling solo.
 When you search for something, you will never find what you are looking for.
 So, I stopped looking.
-I decided to hire a bike and head out to a lake during a rainy day in Hikone to see what it was all about.
+I decided to hire a bike and head out to a lake on a rainy day in Hikone to see what it was all about.
 Having not been too impressed by the area and the lack of sunshine, I thought it might be a waste of time but I had plenty of it and so headed out anyway.

 Once I got there, I looked out and hunted for the horizon.
 I couldn’t see it.
 In front of me was nothing.
 I looked down on this tiny beach and there were soft gentle waves hitting the shore.
 This grabbed my attention so I watched it a little longer and started to feel something.
-The moment was more significant that I realised because I started to turn away and move on but something made me go back and watch it a little longer.
+The moment was more significant than I realised because I started to turn away and move on but something made me go back and watch it a little longer.
 The gentle noise of splashing water and the misty background was nothing but therapeutic.

 Hikone - Japan

-I started to look deeper into the vast emptiness in front me and the colours began to stand out.
+I started to look deeper into the vast emptiness in front of me and the colours began to stand out.
 They were green, blue, brown, purple.
 Full of colours and full of shapes and movement.
-I noticed some small black dots in the distance and so I grabbed my camera and zoomed in to beyond what my little blue eyes could see.
+I noticed some small black dots in the distance so I grabbed my camera and zoomed in to beyond what my little blue eyes could see.
 There, I saw life.
 Lots and lots of life.
 Huge birds sitting on these rotten wooden stumps, communicating, interacting, resting.
-There was a family, a group of friends, in what I though was empty just a moment ago.
+There was a family, a group of friends, in what I thought was empty just a moment ago.
 My moment came to me when I realised there was always something, and here I painted ‘Something from Nothing’.

 Something From Nothing